CannerCMS/canner-firestore-cms/README.md

 # canner-firestore-cms
-The example of building the CMS with Canner and Firestore
+The example of building the CMS with Canner and Firestore, and deploy to Firebase hosting.

 Live Demo: [https://fir-cms-15f83.firebaseapp.com](https://fir-cms-15f83.firebaseapp.com)